maharulalan/Python-LiveYoutube-Course-Codes/README.md

 # Python-LiveYoutube-Course-Codes
-In this repo, I shared the python source codes which I used to took classes in live youtube stream.
+In this repo, I shared the python source codes which I used to take classes in live youtube stream.

 watch it in below youtube links